Political positions of Zohran Mamdani: Crime and policing

 Mamdani has argued that increasing policing and incarceration does little to prevent harm and that "dignified work, economic stability, and well-resourced neighborhoods" can more effectively keep the public safe.
 He has advocated a more community-based approach to reducing crime, focusing on homeless outreach and anti-violence programs.
 He contends that there is too much reliance on police to fix societal problems, saying, "Police have a critical role to play, but right now we are relying on them to deal with the failures of the social safety net of reliance that is preventing them from doing their actual jobs."
 He has proposed a Department of Community Safety to expand mental health outreach.
 This proposed civilian-led department would deploy mental health teams to respond to 911 calls and expand street-level programs intended to stop the cycle of violence, as well as focusing on programs "that are proven to create long-term stability and promote recovery."

 In a June 2020 tweet, Mamdani voiced support for defunding the NYPD.
 During the 2025 mayoral race, he said he would work with the police rather than defund them, emphasizing their importance in dealing with violent crime and the role of social workers and mental health professionals in addressing underlying causes and prevention.
 In October 2025, Mamdani apologized for describing the NYPD as racist.
+He chose to retain Mayor Eric Adams's police commissioner, Jessica Tisch, who opposes bail reform and has collaborated with ICE, and whose "quality of life" teams are viewed by some as "stop-and-frisk 2.0".
 In September 2025, Mamdani condemned the assassination of Charlie Kirk, saying that political violence has no place in the United States.